How to make Word documents accessible

 • structuring content so information is quick and easy to find

-• providing text alternatives to non-text content, like alt text on informative images or a short website address (URL) alongside a QR code
+• providing text alternatives to non-text content, like alt text for informative images or a short website address (URL) alongside a QR code

 We've put this guidance together in How to write accessible web content.